Andy Gibb: 1981–1986: Decline and live performances

 In August 1981, Gibb and Principal released a duet of The Everly Brothers' "All I Have to Do Is Dream".
 This would be Gibb's last official single, and his last US chart entry, peaking at No. 51.
 Principal recalled after that, "Well, it became very apparent to me that his behavior was becoming erratic and that he was very, very thin.
 And Andy was a very kind person and a very gentle person, and some of his behavior seemed the antithesis of who I knew him to be.
 And over a period of ... deduction, I finally realized that it had to be drugs".
 Their romance ended shortly thereafter when she gave him an ultimatum to choose between her or drugs.
 After this, Gibb began dating actress Kari Michaelsen of the NBC television sitcom Gimme a Break!; Gibb met Michaelsen when he had guest starred on the series for one episode.

 In 1984 and 1985, Gibb finished two successful contracts at the Riviera hotel in Las Vegas.
 His family convinced him to seek treatment for his drug addiction, which included a stay at the Betty Ford Center in 1985.
 It was during this time that Gibb began touring small venues with a stage show featuring his hits as well as covers.
-He also appeared in guest-starring roles on television sitcom Punky Brewster and Gimme a Break!
+He also appeared in guest-starring roles on the television sitcoms Punky Brewster and Gimme a Break!
 Following an extensive tour of East Asia, he regularly performed shows in Las Vegas and Lake Tahoe.
 In 1984, he was the headline performer at the Viña del Mar Festival in Chile, performing two nights in a row.
 He also held a two-week engagement at San Francisco's historic Fairmont Hotel in March 1986.